• Plan Your Studies

 What Is the Process for Defending a PhD Thesis in Germany?

-Then, you will have to prepare and undergo an oral defense, which can be either public or private and typically lasts between 30 minutes to 2 hours.
-During this, you present your research and discuss it with the committee.
+• Oral defense.
+The next step is preparing and undergoing an oral defense, which can take between 30 minutes to 2 hours.
+During this time, you will present your research and discuss it with the committee.
+The defense can be either public or private.

-The outcome of this discussion determines your final grade, which you receive after the defense.
+• Receive the title and publish your work.
+The outcome of the discussion determines your final grade, to be received after the defense.
 If everything goes well, you’re granted the Ph.D. title and have about two years to publish your dissertation.

-What Are the Career Prospects After Completing a PhD in Germany?
+What Are the Career Prospects Like After Doing a PhD in Germany?

 Join 262,114 students interested in studying in Germany